khanhpdt/khanhpdt.github.io/_posts/2016-02-15-effective-java.md

   - Exposure of internals, e.g., `private` fields or methods can be accessed and modified
 - General rule
   - Should always try to avoid using reflection in normal applications
-  - If it is unavoidable, refelection should be used very cautiously.
-One acceptable way to use reflection is to create an instance, but after that normal invocation should be used on the created instance.
+  - If it is unavoidable, reflection should be used very cautiously.
+One acceptable way of using reflection is to create an instance, but after that normal invocation should be used on the created instance.
 - References
   - [1] Item 53, Effective Java 2nd, Joshua Bloch
   - [2] https://docs.oracle.com/javase/tutorial/reflect/